 Hotel Parq Central

 By all accounts, Hotel Parq Central is an impeccably designed, contemporary hotel.
 And its rooftop bar, the Apothecary Lounge, has mountain views that may just inspire a hike the next morning.
 The hotel also has a history that's anything but ordinary.
 The building used to be a psychiatric facility and hospital, which means the hotel is no stranger to ghost stories.
 Spooky tales aside, neighboring East Downtown (EDo) also has tons of trendy shops and cafes.
-Stop by the Standard Diner for a plate of green chile mac ‘n' cheese!
+Stop by the Range Cafe for a plate of green chile mac ‘n' cheese!

 Los Poblanos Historic Inn & Organic Farm